Herceg Novi Coastal Montenegro, Montenegro Travel Guide

 Spring (April-May) / Autumn (September-October): These shoulder seasons demand versatile packing.
 Layers are truly useful.
 Bring a mix of t-shirts, Long-sleeved shirts, and thin jumpers or cardigans.

-Tailor your gear to your planned activities.
+Tailor your equipment to your planned activities.